Sankt Nikolaus Tag

 Der Weihnachtsmann is the name for Santa Claus or Father Christmas in most of Germany today.
 The term used to be confined mostly to the northern and mostly Protestant areas of Germany, but has spread across the country in recent years.
 Around Christmastime in Berlin, Hamburg, or Frankfurt, you’ll see Weihnachtsmänner on the street or at parties in their red and white costumes, looking a lot like an American Santa Claus.
 You can even rent a Weihnachtsmann in most larger German cities.

 The term “Weihnachtsmann” is a very generic German term for Father Christmas, St. Nicholas, or Santa Claus.
 The German Weihnachtsmann is a fairly recent Christmas tradition having little if any religious or folkloric background.
 In fact, the secular Weihnachtsmann only dates back to around the mid-19th century.
 As early as 1835, Heinrich Hoffmann von Fallersleben wrote the words to “Morgen kommt der Weihnachtsmann” — still a popular German Christmas carol.
 The first image depicting a bearded Weihnachtsmann in a hooded, fur mantle was a woodcut (Holzschnitt) by the Austrian painter Moritz von Schwind (1804-1871).
 Von Schwind’s first 1825 drawing was entitled “Herr Winter.”
-A second woodcut series in 1847 bore the title “Weihnachtsmann” and even showed him carrying a Christmas tree, but still had little resemblance to the modern Weihnachtsmann.
+A second woodcut series in 1847 best generic levitra overnight bore the title “Weihnachtsmann” and even showed him carrying a Christmas tree, but still had little resemblance to the modern Weihnachtsmann.
 Over the years, the Weihnachtsmann became a rough mixture of St. Nicholas and Knecht Ruprecht.
 A 1932 survey found that German children were split about evenly along regional lines between believing in either the Weihnachtsmann or the Christkind.
 But today a similar survey would show the Weihnachtsmann winning out in almost all of Germany.